Sir Henry Wilson, 1st Baronet: Early 1911

 Wilson thought the existing plans for deployment of the BEF (known as the "WF" scheme – this stood for "With France" but was sometimes wrongly thought to stand for "Wilson-Foch") "disgraceful.
-A pure academic, paper arrangement of no earthly value to anyone."
-He sent Nicholson a long minute (12 January 1911) demanding authority to take transport planning in hand.
-He was given this after a lunch with Haldane, who had already consulted Foreign Secretary Grey (20 January).
+A pure academic, paper arrangement of no earthly value".
+He sent Nicholson a long minute demanding authority over transport planning.
+He was given this after a lunch with Haldane.

 On 27–28 January 1911, Wilson visited Brussels, dining with members of the Belgian General Staff, and later exploring the part of the country south of the Meuse with the military attaché Colonel Tom Bridges.
-Between 17 and 27 February, he visited Germany, meeting Chancellor Bethmann Hollweg and Admiral Tirpitz at a dinner at the British Embassy.
-On the return journey he noted how many railway sidings were being built at Herstal on the Belgian frontier, and dined in Paris with Foch, whom he warned (26 February) against listening to Repington, and the French Chief of Staff General Laffort de Ladibat.
-Admiral John Fisher (letter to J. A. Spender 27 February 1911) was hostile to Wilson's plans to deploy forces to the continent.
+Between 17 and 27 February, he visited Germany, meeting Chancellor Bethmann Hollweg and Admiral Alfred von Tirpitz at a dinner at the British Embassy.
+On the return journey he dined in Paris with Foch, whom he warned against listening to Repington, and the French Chief of Staff General Laffort de Ladibat.
+Admiral John Fisher was hostile to Wilson's plans to deploy forces to the continent.
 By 21 March Wilson was preparing plans to embark the BEF infantry by Day 4 of mobilisation, followed by the cavalry on Day 7 and the artillery on Day 9.
 Refusing Nicholson's request (April 1911) that he help with Repington's new Army Review, he declared him "a man devoid of honour, & a liar".
-He warned Robinson of The Times (24 May) against listening to him.